Siamese Object Tracking for Unmanned Aerial Vehicle: A Review and Comprehensive Analysis: Conclusions

 \section{Conclusions}

-Focusing on the deployment of UAV-based aerial tracking for plentiful remote sensing applications, this work comprehensively reviews the fundamental structure and concept of leading-edge Siamese trackers.
+Focusing on the deployment of UAV-based aerial tracking for plentiful intelligent transportation applications, this work comprehensively reviews the fundamental structure and concept of leading-edge Siamese trackers.
 These Siamese trackers are classified into categories based on their primary innovations and contributions.
-Furthermore, based on six UAV tracking benchmarks, an exhaustive experimental evaluation is conducted on the typical UAV onboard processor to qualitatively and quantitatively compare SOTA Siamese trackers for UAV-based remote sensing.
+Furthermore, based on six UAV tracking benchmarks, an exhaustive experimental evaluation is conducted on the typical UAV onboard processor to qualitatively and quantitatively compare SOTA Siamese trackers for UAV-based intelligent transportation systems.
 Moreover, their performances, such as speed, accuracy, and success rate, are examined, as well as the performance of the trackers in response to UAV-specific challenges.
 On this basis, the possibility of Siamese trackers' actual combination with UAVs is explored with onboard tests to verify the rationality and feasibility.
 This work also examines the constraints that Siamese trackers and UAV-based tracking confront according to the current difficulties and challenges.
 Furthermore, this work further explores the performance of SOTA trackers in low-illumination UAV tracking conditions to arose further research.
 Finally, this work presents a perspective, discussing the direction of future development based on the existing challenges of UAV tracking and Siamese networks.
-In light of the remarkable impact and promising future of Siamese UAV tracking, this work attempts to summarize the current status from both theoretical and practical perspectives to benefit the UAV-based remote sensing community. $ \blacksquare$
+In light of the remarkable impact and promising future of Siamese UAV tracking, this work attempts to summarize the current status from both theoretical and practical perspectives to benefit the UAV-based intelligent transportation community. $ \blacksquare$